LaReiter/LaReiter.github.io/_posts/2021-11-14-playful-life.md

 If we could change our metaconginitive beliefs, to be more "game like", we just might have a recipe to live life in the playful manner that we all want.

+> External things are not the problem.
+It's your assessment of them.
+Which you can erase right now
+> - Marcus Aurelius

 ## Embedded content

 {% include embed.html url="https://www.youtube.com/embed/_C0A5zX-iqM" %}